AdobeDocs/dynamic-media-classic.en/help/using/media-portal-user-roles.md

 Media Portal provides the following roles, each with different access rights and permissions.
 When you sign up a user, you assign the user one of the following roles:

 * **[!UICONTROL Media Portal Administrator]**: Can add and remove administrators, contributors, and users.
-The administrator can also set group access rights, manage FTP accounts, assign corporate-approved conversion formats (presets), send e-mail to Media Portal users, and view portal usage and storage reporting.
+The administrator can also set group access rights, manage FTP accounts, assign corporate-approved conversion formats (presets), send email to Media Portal users, and view portal usage and storage reporting.

 * **[!UICONTROL Media Portal User]**: Has access to folders and files.
 A user can only browse, preview, and download files.
 This role is suitable for channel or service partners that need access to your corporate-approved assets.